Charcoal

 Charcoal Pencils

-Charcoal pencils come in different grades.
+All Charcoal pencils come in different grades.
 Hardness or softness is graded on a scale created in the 20th century.
+Faber-Castell Pitt Charcoal Pencils are made from soot and clay, which produce a soft grade.
+The grade for each pencil is determined by the type or amount of binder used during manufacturing.

 H for hard,